Brussels Sprouts

 Brussels Sprouts and Cancer

-Regardless of there being little work on the effects of Brussels sprouts on canine cancer, the similarities between cancer in humans and cancer in dogs can help shed light on its potential benefits and applications.
+Regardless of little work on the effects of Brussels sprouts on canine cancer, the similarities between cancer in humans and cancer in dogs can help shed light on its potential benefits and applications.

 Overall, Brussels sprouts have been linked to the prevention of:3,7